signalfx/splunk-otel-js/README.md

 `startTracing()` accepts an optional argument to pass down configuration.
 The argument must be an Object and may contain any of the following keys.

-- `endpoint`: corresponds to the `OTEL_EXPORTER_JAEGER_ENDPOINT` environment variable.
-Defaults to `http://localhost:9080/v1/trace`.
+- `endpoint`: corresponds to the `OTEL_EXPORTER_OTLP_ENDPOINT` environment variable.
+Defaults to `http://localhost:55681/v1/traces`.
 Configures the http endpoint to which all spans will be exported.

 - `serviceName`: corresponds to the `OTEL_SERVICE_NAME` environment variable.
 Defaults to `unnamed-node-service`.
 Configures the service name of the instrumented node service.
 The name is added to all spans as an attribute.